 Name the Letters Page:

 On this page, the letters print with a dot below them.
-Kids can name each letter as they touch each dot.
+Kids can focus on learning each individual letter and begin to learn how to spell their name as they touch each dot on this page.

 Name Tracing -Dotted:

-Three sets of name tracing pages are included in the resource.
-On the first, kids can trace the dotted letters of their name.
+If your kids are ready to learn to write their names, the document includes three sets of name tracing pages.
+On the first, kids can trace the dotted letters of their names.
 You can use a marker to make a small colored dot on the starting point to help beginners with proper letter formation.

 Name Tracing – Dotted with Lines:

-Another tracing page includes lines to help kids see the proper height and formation of each letter.
+Another tracing page includes lines to help kids learn the proper height and formation of each letter.
+This page also helps kids see that some letters are tall and some are short.
+Do any of the letters have tails, hooks, or dots?

 Name Tracing – Over the Solid Line:

-If you like a cleaner looking tracing method, try this page.
+I think that it’s difficult to see letters that are traced over dotted lines.
+If you like a cleaner-looking tracing method, try this page.
 Kids can trace the letters in their names by writing over thick gray letters.
 Again, you can use a marker to make a small colored dot on the starting point to help beginners.

 Rainbow Writing Page: